-In this study, 72 adult male Wistar rats weighing 250 ± 20 g (8-10 weeks) were used.
-The rodents were maintained in a carefully regulated setting involving a 12-hour illumination cycle and darkness alongside a stable temperature of 24 ± 2 °C. The same diet and water were freely available, and after a week of getting used to the new condition, the experiment was started (Figure 1).
+The Ethics Committee at the Tabriz branch of Islamic Azad University confirmed that all experimental procedures adhered to established ethical standards for the treatment and use of animals (IR.IAU.TABRIZ.REC.1401.082).
+In this study, 72 adult male Wistar rats weighing 250 \pm 20 grams (8-10 weeks) were used.
+The rodents were maintained in a carefully regulated setting involving a 12-hour cycle of illumination and darkness, alongside a stable temperature of 24 \pm 2°C. The same diet and water were freely available, and after a week of getting used to the new condition, the experiment was started.